We are Instacap (the “Company” or “we”) and we have developed Instacap, application available on our website https://Instacap.co (“Instacap”).

 This legal basis depends on services you use and how you use them, meaning we collect and use your information only where:

-- you give us consent to do so for a specific purpose (for example, you might consent to us sending you our newsletter); or
+You give us consent to do so for a specific purpose (for example, you might consent to us sending you our newsletter);

 Where you consent to our use of information about you for a specific purpose, you have the right to change your mind at any time (but this will not affect any processing that has already taken place).